QuickBooks Blog

 3. Material participation: You need regular, continuous, and substantial involvement and document your time investment.

-The IRS has safe harbor provisions that provide a pathway for rental real estate enterprises to qualify as a trade or business under Section 199A.
+The IRS has safe harbor provisions that provide a pathway for rental real estate enterprises to become a qualified trade or business under Section 199A.
 These require:

 • Separate books and records for each property